 Saliva samples for genetic analysis will be collected from teens via mail or during the in-home survey.

 During Home Visits, interviewers will take physical measurements of the teen’s height, weight and waist circumference.
 The Martin and Massey New Immigrant Survey Skin Color Scale will be completed through interviewer observation of the teen.
 Additionally, at the end of the home visit, the interviewer will complete observations of the neighborhood, home, teen’s appearance and behavior, primary caregiver's behavior, and interactions with the interviewer and teen.

-Researchers at Stony Brook University, Harvard University and Brigham and Women's Hospital are collecting data in order to investigate the biopsychosocial determinants of adolescent sleep.
-As part of this add-on study, teens receiving the Home Visit will also be asked to complete a one-week sleep, physical activity, and multimedia exposure time-use diary.
+Researchers at Stony Brook University, Penn State University and Brigham and Women's Hospital are collecting data in order to investigate the biopsychosocial determinants of adolescent sleep.
+As part of this study, teens receiving the Home Visit will also be asked to complete a one-week sleep, physical activity, and multimedia exposure time-use diary.
 On each of the seven days following the Home Visit, teens will complete a 10-minute web-based survey collecting information on that day’s sleep habits, eating, exercise, and mood.
 Furthermore, they will be asked to provide actigraphy data during that one-week period immediately following the Home Visit.
 These teens will be asked to wear two actigraphs simultaneously, one on the hip to collect physical activity data, and one on the wrist to collect sleep data.